waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn 9929: In Party Menu.
 Cursor on Mistral (Slot 4).
 - Action: Moving Down to Kenya (Slot 5) and selecting with A.
 - Goal: Deliver forged mail "Dark Cave leads to another road" (no period).
+- Turn 9930: Delivery Attempt 3 Failed ("This MAIL isn't for me.").
+- Conclusion: The quest likely checks the Sender Name ("WEBSTER") or hidden metadata which cannot be forged.
+- Strategy: Abandoning Mail Quest.
+Proceeding to Mahogany Town via Ecruteak.
+- Next Action: Fly to Ecruteak City.